xulture/Plugin_Shroud/readme.md

 Known issues
 ------------

+* In Shroud Studio, when working on characters, Shroud will create 'transforms' for each of the bones involved.
+  When working on static geometry, you must create one transform yourself, and pick the mesh as 'Attach To Bone' bone name.

+* object exported out of 3D app, MUST BE at 0,0,0

-* Vertex colors are not propagated and used.
+* Vertex colors are stripped down during Shroud export.
 Unable to use shaders that depend on it.

 * One submaterial per simulated object.
 Shroud doesn't support simulations with multiple submaterials.